cngba/gatsby-markdown-blog/README.md

 # Gatsby Blog
 This minimal blog is built with Gatsby JS and content-fed by Markdown.
+This is too minimal, seriously.
+Please consider [Gatsby Starter Blog](https://github.com/gatsbyjs/gatsby-starter-blog) for your related projects.

 ## Features:
 - Simple UI